 Schreuders, L.W., Bremner, A.P., Geelhoed, E.A., Finn, J.C.
 2014, 'Using linked hospitalisation data to detect nursing sensitive outcomes: A retrospective cohort study', International Journal of Nursing Studies, 51, 3, pp. 470-478.

 Margaret Grey, DrPH, RN, FAAN, was the ninth dean of the Yale School of Nursing and is the School's Annie Goodrich Professor of Nursing.
 She has been at Yale since 1993.
-She directs the Translational Research Core for the Yale Center for Clinical Investigation.
-Prior to assuming the Deanship in 2005, she served as Associate Dean for Scholarly Affairs.
-She was the founding director of the School's doctoral program and the NIH funded Center for Self and Family Management and a related pre and post-doctoral training program.
-Previously she held progressive academic and administrative appointments at the University of Pennsylvania and Columbia University.
+She directs the Community Engagement Core for the Yale Center for Clinical Investigation.
 She holds a bachelor's degree from the University of Pittsburgh, an MSN in paediatric nursing from Yale University, and a Doctorate in Public Health and social psychology from Columbia University.

 Research Interests: Diabetes in childhood, prevention of type 2 diabetes in high risk youth.